tugot17/Data-Science-Project-Template/README.md

 ```
 docker-compose up
 ```
-Then copy token from console, run `localhost:8001` with the copied token to access notebooks
+Then copy token from console and run `localhost:8001` with the copied token to access notebooks

-If u want to execute something on python scripts level, you can access the container by running
+If u want to execute something on python scripts level you can access the container by running

 ```
 docker exec -it data-science-project bash